WORLDS OF INK AND SHADOW

 I invite fellow readers to consider Worlds of Ink and Shadow as an addition to their shelves but I’ll warn you that if you ever take a walk in the woods that you be wary and resist the urge to turn your palm up in offering for you never quite know what Old Tom might take…

-Read my extended review here: Worlds of Ink and Shadow (ARC Review)
+Read my full review here: Worlds of Ink and Shadow (ARC Review)

 Interview with Lena Coakley!